Minor in Fashion Studies

 What You'll Learn

 The 16-credit, 4-course Fashion Studies minor provides a versatile pathway into the field of fashion.
 You’ll become fluent in the terminology, history, and theoretical frameworks necessary to understand fashion as a cultural force.
-After completing two core courses, tailor the minor to your educational and professional goals through electives in curation, fashion politics, brand development, and more.
+After completing two core courses, you can tailor the minor to your educational and professional goals through electives in curation, fashion politics, brand development, and more.

 Spanning five of NYU’s global campuses and study away sites, this interdisciplinary minor situates fashion in an international context.
 Whether you are curious about fashion, want to work in design and marketing, or hope to pursue graduate research in fashion or textile studies, Fashion Studies provides a strong analytical and practical foundation for your next steps